onflow/docs/docs/architecture/staking/07-staking-scripts-events.md

 ---
 title: Query Staking Info with Scripts or Events
-sidebar_title: Staking Scripts and Events
+sidebar_label: Staking Scripts and Events
 ---

 # Introduction